Out-Law News 3 min. read

 Kirsty Gallacher, regulatory law expert at Pinsent Masons, said: “Short-term let owners and the tourism sector more widely have been hoping for some more radical amendments to the restrictive legislation currently in force.
 It seems that the proposed amendments may not significantly reverse the reduction in the number of properties to let.
 However, the proposed legislation will be welcome news for some in the industry, for example those specialising in lets for the Edinburgh Festival and other ad hoc events, or those looking to sell a relevant property or business.”

-One significant amendment is the introduction of licensing exceptions for up to six weeks a year.
-The 2024 Order will place a cap on the temporary exemptions that can be sought from the requirement to obtain a short-term let licence.
-Hosts may only apply for three periods of exemption per calendar year, with the total exemption period not exceeding six weeks.
+One significant amendment is the introduction of more flexible licensing exceptions for up to six weeks a year.
+The 2024 Order provides increased scope to apply for temporary exemptions from the requirement to obtain a short-term let licence.
+Currently, under existing legislation, hosts may only apply for one period of exemption, which must not exceed six weeks in any 12-month period.
+Under the 2024 Order, hosts may apply for up to three separate periods of exemption per calendar year, with the total exemption period not exceeding six weeks.
 A temporary licence will permit hosts and other businesses to take bookings and accept guests for a restricted period of time of up to six weeks without having a licence in place.
 This maybe particularly beneficial in regard to special events such as festivals and major sporting events.

 Currently, if a property is sold, the purchaser would be required to apply for a new licence.
 However, amendments would allow licences to be transferred to a new host.
 Short-term let licence holders would be able to transfer their licence to third parties via an application to the licencing authority.
 The idea is to support hosts and operators if they wish to sell by allowing them to market their accommodation as a short-term let with onward bookings in place or if there are other reasons why a licence needs to be transferred – such as that the licence holder has died, and an executor is acting on their behalf.